Trois-Monts

 Trois-Monts ([tʁwɑ mɔ̃]; French for 'three-mountains') is a former commune in the Calvados department in the Normandy region in northwestern France.
 On 1 January 2019, it was merged into the new commune Montillières-sur-Orne.

+The former commune is part of the area known as Suisse Normande.

 Population

+Twin towns – sister cities

+Trois-Monts, along with eight other communes, Amayé-sur-Orne, Maizet, Montigny, Préaux-Bocage, Maisoncelles-sur-Ajon, Sainte-Honorine-du-Fay, Vacognes-Neuilly and Avenay, is a member of The ICL Val Orne, which has organised being twinned with: